sendbird/sendbird-calls-ios/README.md

 ## SDK Dependencies
 * [WebRTC framework](https://github.com/sendbird/sendbird-webrtc-ios): it will be integrated by CocoaPods

-## Install and configure the SDK
+## Installation
 You **MUST** install **[Git Large File Storage](https://git-lfs.github.com)** first.
 If not, you will suffer [the trouble](#library-not-loaded-webrtcframework).
 ```
 brew install gif-lfs
 ```

 ### CocoaPods
 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
-For usage and installation instructions, visit their website.
+For usage and installation CocoaPods instructions, visit [their website]((https://cocoapods.org/).
 To integrate SendBirdCalls into your Xcode project using CocoaPods, specify it in your `Podfile`:
 ```
 pod 'SendBirdCalls'
 ```